naaivvv/yieldWerx_OJT2024/README.md

 # Features
--Utilizes the Repository Pattern and Services for maintainability.
+- Utilizes the Repository Pattern and Services for maintainability
--Follows clean code and Separation of Concerns principles.
+- Follows clean code and Separation of Concerns principles
--Optimizes database performance by avoiding the N+1 problem.
+- Optimizes database performance by avoiding the N+1 problem.
--Implements a responsive design to ensure a good user experience on all devices.
+- Implements a responsive design to ensure a good user experience on all devices
--Uses reusable components and layouts to avoid duplication of code.
+- Uses reusable components and layouts to avoid duplication of code

 # Languages and Tools
 ## Frontend